Waka Ama Launched Thanks To Million Dollar Mission Funding

 As well as being a focus for Māori culture and customs, the waka ama will help to keep alive traditional crafts as iwi learn how to look after and maintain the waka.
 In addition, the waka ama provide the perfect vehicle for teaching children and whānau about wider issues like the importance of keeping physically active and how to stay safe on the water.

-‘We’re looking forward to the summer and building the capacity of the school and marae community in learning how to use and look after the waka ama,’ reports Tahuri.
+‘We’re looking forward to building the capacity of the school and marae community in learning how to use and look after the waka ama,’ reports Tahuri.

 ‘We’re also looking to build links, cultural exchanges and races with waka ama based overseas in places like Tahiti and New Caledonia.’